mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.0-2.3.0/started/index.md

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-commons -->

-Kafka is available in the Universe and can be installed by using either the web interface or the DC/OS CLI.
+{{ model.techName }} is available from the DC/OS Catalog and can be installed using either the DC/OS UI or the DC/OS CLI.

 # <a name="install-enterprise"></a>Prerequisites

-- Depending on your security mode in Enterprise DC/OS, you may [need to provision a service account](/mesosphere/dcos/services/kafka/kafka-auth/) before installing Kafka.
+- Depending on your security mode in Enterprise DC/OS, you may [need to provision a service account](/mesosphere/dcos/services/kafka/kafka-auth/) before installing {{ model.techShortName }}.
 You will need a `superuser` permission to create the service account.
 The following is a list of [security modes](/mesosphere/dcos/latest/security/ent/#security-modes):

 	- `strict` security mode requires a service account.
 	- `permissive` security mode a service account is optional.